 At a Glance - Inscribed Angle Theorem

-There seems to be an awful lot of possibilities for inscribed angles.
 Our old buddies, central angles, always had their vertices at the center.
 But an inscribed angle's vertex can be anywhere on the circle.
 Is the center of the circle even relevant anymore?

-It turns out the center of the circle is very relevant to inscribed angles.
+It turns out the center of the circle is still super relevant to inscribed angles.
 The center can help us get organized here.
 Let's classify all possible central angles ∠ABC based on whether the center O of the circle is "inside," "outside," or "on" the angle, and examine these brief cases.